RookieKen528/ML_Algorithms/fully_connected_neural_network/README.md

 This is a simple implementation of FNN for **learning purpose**.

 - using Stochastic Gradient Descent (SGD) and backprop algorithm.
-- hidden layer activation currently support only ReLu.
+- hidden layer activation currently supports only ReLu.
-- output layer activation currently support only sigmoid.
+- output layer activation currently supports only sigmoid.

 ## File: